influxdata/flux/CONTRIBUTING.md

 ## Pull request guidelines

+### Effective Go
+The Flux codebase follows the guidelines from [Effective Go](https://golang.org/doc/effective_go.html).
+Please familiarize yourself with these guidelines before submitting a pull request.

 ### Use of third-party packages
 A third-party package is defined as one that is not part of the standard Go distribution.
 Generally speaking, we prefer to minimize our use of third-party packages and avoid